matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

-As the server-server protocol is currently only designed for transferring the well-defined EDUs that exist as part of the Matrix communication protocol, this proposal requires some additional fields to be added the EDU schema in order to let them transmit the user-specified data untouched - while still adding source information that is important for the receiving clients.
+As the server-server protocol is currently only designed for transferring the well-defined EDUs that exist as part of the Matrix communication protocol, this proposal requires some additional fields to be added to the EDU schema in order to let them transmit the user-specified data untouched - while still adding source information that is important for the receiving clients.

 The fields to add to the EDU schema are;